Updated: Aug 6

 Strangers were bad people.
 No questions about it.

 But as I grew older and started talking and meeting new people, I later learned that not all strangers are bad people.
-Most of them aren’t.
+In fact, most of them aren’t.

 Do you know what I also learned in life?
 I also learned that not all friends are your friends.